 The Processor

-Generally, modern processors can do calculations on values smaller than their word size: smaller values take less memory (when they're in memory, and the operations may be faster.
+Generally, modern processors can do calculations on values smaller than their word size: smaller values take less memory (and the operations may be faster).

 add %rcx, %rax # 64-bit add